Whatsapp Icon

 Common Drugs for Colorectal Cancer Treatment

 Colorectal cancer, a prevalent form of cancer, involves the colon or rectum.
 Treatment often includes surgery, radiation, and therapeutic drugs.
 The choice of medication can depend on the cancer stage, location, and overall health.
-Below is a simplified list of drugs commonly used to combat colorectal cancer, aiding patients in their journey towards recovery.
+Below is a simplified list of drugs commonly used to combat colorectal cancer, aiding patients in their journey toward recovery.

 • 5-Fluorouracil (5-FU): Often used in combination with other drugs, 5-FU is a type of chemotherapy that inhibits cancer cells from growing and dividing.